Spiritual-Entanglement/rumc-snsg/Revelation/06-ChristAndTheChurches-Ch2-Part01.md

 		  - We can extrapolate some meanings, but it does not mean that was John's intention.
 (NIVAC)
 	    - The order of the churches addressed followed the order a messenger would come to those cities if he was traveling from the island of Patmos.
 (NIVAC)
 	  - Some suggest the seven churches represent seven periods or ages of church history.
 (NIVAC)
-	    - If this is so, only the last age, and expect the immenent return of Christ.
+	    - If this is so, only the last age, and expect the imminent return of Christ.
 (NIVAC)
   - Greetings
     - John's knowledge of Greek.
 	  - much speculation about John's knowledge and use of Greek